p4-team/ctf/2019-03-17-confidence2019/README.md

 ![](worstchall.png)

-I hope people selected it just because all the other challenges was perfect ;).
+I hope people selected it just because all the other challenges were perfect ;).
 Although...

 ![](irc.png)